Alfresco/docs-alfresco/content-accelerator/latest/configure/alfresco-audit-configuration.md

   * valueType={valueType}
     * Defines Java type of the value you are searching on, must be the fully qualified class name!
 (Ex. when searching on NodeRef, *valueType* must be `org.alfresco.service.cmr.repository.NodeRef`)

-For more information regarding Alfresco Audits, please visit the [Alfresco Audit Documentation Page](https://docs.alfresco.com/content-services/latest/admin/audit/)
+For more information regarding Alfresco Audits, see the [Alfresco Auditing documentation]({% link content-services/latest/admin/audit.md %}).

 ## Configuring Action Audits in ACA